RazhanHameed/MI_playground/README.md

-# MI_playground
+# Mechanisitic Interpretability Playground
-This repo will contain notebooks and experiment to learn mechanistic interpretability
+A playground for replicating and experimenting with mechanistic interpretability papers.